eth-brownie/brownie/docs/tests-pytest-intro.rst

 Handling Reverted Transactions
 ==============================

 When running tests, transactions that revert raise a :func:`VirtualMachineError <brownie.exceptions.VirtualMachineError>` exception.
 To write assertions around this you can use :func:`brownie.reverts <brownie.test.plugin.RevertContextManager>` as a context manager.
-It functions very similarly to `pytest.raises <https://docs.pytest.org/en/latest/assert.html#assertraises>`_.
+It functions very similarly to :func:`pytest.raises <pytest.raises>`.

 .. code-block:: python
     :linenos: